Scars of COVID persist for sickest survivors, their families | Times Leader

 While more than 1 million died from COVID in the U.S., many more survived ICU stays that have left them with anxiety, PTSD and a host of health issues.
 Research has shown that intensive therapy starting in the ICU can help, but it was often hard to provide as hospitals teemed with patients.

-“There is a human cost that the patient pays for ICU survivorship,” says Dr. Vinaya Sermadevi, who helped care for Freddy throughout his stay at Mercy Hospital St. Louis.
+“There is a human cost for ICU survivorship,” says Dr. Vinaya Sermadevi, who helped care for Freddy throughout his stay at Mercy Hospital St. Louis.
 “It is almost like going to war and having the aftermath.”

 Freddy’s memories from those long months come in snatches — moments where he regained consciousness, hooked up to machines to breathe for him, clinging to life.
 Sometimes he asked for his mother, who died of COVID-19 in September 2020.